hpc2n/selecting-modules/docs/programs.md

 ----------------------------------------------------------------------------
 ```

-If you try the above command at your local HPC center and get a "not found" error, that probably means Matplotlib is an extension of another module (e.g. on Rackham, it is part of the base Python module).
+If you try the above command at your local HPC centre and get a "not found" error, that probably means Matplotlib is an extension of another module (e.g. on Rackham, there are versions that are part of the base Python module and versions that are part of `python_ML_packages`).

 Let us look at `matplotlib/3.8.2`, for example: